svenvc/ston/ston-spec.md

 ### Numbers

-There are four different kinds of numbers in STON, integers, fractions, scaled decimals and floats.
+There are four different kinds of numbers in STON: integers, fractions, scaled decimals and floats.

     number = integer | fraction | scaled-decimal | float